sumit-kumar-2104/Quiz-Master-22f3002869/README.md

 ---
 This `README.md` provides an overview of Quiz Master - V1, covering its functionality, database schema, and implementation details.
-Let me know if any modifications are needed!